330 Clark Rd.

-There are no more puppies available from previous litters. .We invite you to submit deposits on our future litter which we hope to be blessed with in October, 2014
+There are no more puppies available from previous litters. .We invite you to submit deposits on our future litter which we hope to be blessed with late in 2014

 We are showcasing a video sent to us by the owner of one of the puppies from the Nov.
 2013 litter.
 At 10 weeks, this puppy, Bo, responds to many commands: sit, come, down, speak, shake a paw, roll over.
 This is what you can do with your puppy with a few minutes a day of concentrated training: http://youtu.be/QF5V08hZUjs

 Have fun reading the whimsical "Diary of a German shepherd puppy" from birth to 9 weeks of age, when our German shepherd puppies leave to go to their forever homes.
 It is ongoing and gives some indication of the daily care and extra attention that our puppies receive, as well as indicating the personalities of each puppy.

 I started training my first dog, a purebred beagle, in 1961.
 I quickly learned how stubborn a beagle can be.
 We did AKC obedience, and it was a struggle.
 I assumed that training any dog was a long arduous task.

 Between 1961 and 1985, I owned, trained and bred other breeds; then I discovered German shepherds!
 I was in love with the breed.

 There are some breeds that can do some things as well as a German shepherd; but, no breed does as many things as well as a German shepherd.

 I loved working with my first German shepherd, Max; but, he developed hip dysplasia, and it was heartbreaking.
 I know so well the heartbreak of facing that dreaded disease that is too common in German shepherds with American bloodlines.